Trip planner integration

 Typically, you'll define a style .furkot-widget.furkot-widget-active to show the trip planner widget, and .furkot-widget.furkot-widget-inactive to hide it.
 Similarly .furkot-widget-done.furkot-widget-active, and .furkot-widget-done.furkot-widget-inactive will show and hide the Done button.

-• neutral - sets transparent background on elements inside the widget, so the page background will be visible underneath; if you want to set a specific background to Furkot trip planner widget different then page background, style the widget container with CSS (class furkot-widget described above);
+• neutral - sets a transparent background on elements inside the widget, so the page background will be visible underneath; if you want to set a specific background to the Furkot trip planner widget different than the page background, style the widget container with CSS (class furkot-widget described above);

-Check this example of Furkot trip planner widget styled to match the page:
+Check this example of the Furkot trip planner widget styled to match the page:

-To see how well Furkot trip planner can match website color scheme check the scuba diving web app nooreq.
+To see how well the Furkot trip planner can match a website color scheme check the scuba diving web app nooreq.

-When you register online to join the Furkot revenue sharing program, you are issued the unique identifier.
+When you register online to join the Furkot affiliate program, you are issued a unique identifier.
 Make sure you specify its value as the data-uid parameter of the furkot-widget element.
-This is what we need to credit you with your share of revenue from reservations made by users who added stops to their trips by means of the Furkot trip planner widget embedded in your website.
+This is what we need to credit you with commission from a Furkot Pass purchased by users who added stops to their trips by means of the Furkot trip planner widget embedded in your website.